riley-v/4F90-Project/Implementations/CPU-Hog/README.md

 }
 ```

-Next, we will calculate the total time that each unique thread spent on the CPU and store it in a list. <br />
+Next, for each CPU, we will calculate the total time that each unique thread spent on that CPU and store it in a list.
+This list is called *duration_list*. <br />
 ```javascript
 //this block creates a new list that will hold the total duration on the CPU for each thread print("Matching thread IDs...");